 - The monitor might be affected by interference from nearby equipment.
 Magnetic fields around other devices, such as transformers, appliances, fluorescent lights, and other monitors might be causing the problem.
 Move fluorescent desk lighting or any equipment that produces magnetic fields farther away from the monitor.
 If this does not correct the problem, do the following: - 1.
 Turn off the monitor.
 (Moving a color monitor while it is turned on might cause screen discoloration.) - 2.
 Adjust the placement of the monitor and other devices so that they are at least 305 mm (12 inches) apart. - 3.
-Turn on the monitor. - You can reset the refresh rate through your operating system Control Panel: - On the Windows 7 operating system, click Start → Control Panel → Hardware and Sound → Adjust screen resolution → Advanced Settings.
-Then click the Monitor tab and select a new refresh rate. - On the Windows 8 operating system, open Control Panel and click Hardware and Sound → Adjust screen resolution → Advanced Settings.
-Then click the Monitor tab and select a new refresh rate. - See your operating system documentation or help for further information on monitor settings.
+Turn on the monitor. - You can reset the refresh rate through your operating system Control Panel:

+On the Windows 7 operating system, click Start → Control Panel → Hardware and Sound → Adjust screen resolution → Advanced Settings.
+Then click the Monitor tab and select a new refresh rate.

+On the Windows 8.1 operating system, open Control Panel and click Hardware and Sound → Adjust screen resolution → Advanced Settings.
+Then click the Monitor tab and select a new refresh rate.